 Children learn language from direct, interaction with their parents, other adults—even other children.
-It’s really quite remarkable—there’s no need for formal teaching, it’s something that happens automatically, and naturally, when children are exposed to and engaged in face-to-face interactions.
+It’s really quite remarkable.
+They no need for formal teaching, it’s something that happens automatically, and naturally, when children are exposed to and engaged in face-to-face interactions.

 Communication is also important in relationships.

-All relationships are deepened with one-on-one, quality time together—especially talking and listening—and this is true of a parent-child relationship.
+All relationships are deepened with one-on-one, quality time together—in particular, time talking and listening.
+This is especially true of parent-child relationships.

-In my post on Open-Ended Questions I go into why it’s helpful of using them with your kiddo.
-Another benefit, of using open-ended questions, I think is especially important, is it gives your child practice in finding their voice and speaking out loud.
+In my post on Open-Ended Questions I delve into why it’s helpful using them with kiddos.
+Another benefit of using open-ended questions, that I think is especially important, is it gives children practice in finding their voice and speaking out loud.

 Research and studies have proven PLAY is important for children’s overall health and wellness.
 Being aware of and taking into consideration safety factors also is important for parents to insure their child’s health and wellness.
-Play & Grow was honored to be part of the Child Safety Fair sponsored by Savvy Parent Safe Child and the Bellevue Police Department on Saturday June 3rd 2017.
+Play & Grow was honored to participate in the Child Safety Fair sponsored by Savvy Parent Safe Child and the Bellevue Police Department.
 One of the (many) activity options I had for children to do was give me a response to an open-ended question.
 I showed them the below sign:

 “What does this sign tell you to do?”

 NOTE: If a kidlet was really young I first asked, “Have you ever seen a sign like this before?”
-I don’t like putting kidlets on the defensive and/or making them feel uncomfortable and I can’t assume that all young children have been exposed to it—so think compassion and kindness first when you interact with a young child!
+I don’t like putting them on the defensive or making them feel uncomfortable.
+A good rule of thumb: Don’t assume that all young children have been exposed to whatever topic or concept you’re introducing.
+Another guiding principle: Think compassion and kindness first when interacting with a young child!

 ——————“Where are you when you see this kind of sign?”